Sounds of summer: Where to see music acts in the area

 www.jdlegends.com, 937-746-4950

-Recently announced: Mr. Speed: Kiss Tribute with LoveBomb, June 18; Frank Foster, June 19; Drive-By Truckers, June 26; Kid Kentucky, July 3; The Ultimate Doors, July 9; Blues Traveler, July 16; Red Not Chili Peppers, July 22; Tyler Booth, July 30; Randy Houser with Alexis Gomez, Aug.
+Recently announced: Drive-By Truckers, June 26; Kid Kentucky, July 3; The Ultimate Doors, July 9; Blues Traveler, July 16; Red Not Chili Peppers, July 22; Tyler Booth, July 30; Randy Houser with Alexis Gomez, Aug.
 6; The Prince Experience, Aug.
 13; The Steel Woods, Aug.
 14; Panama Van Halen Tribute, Aug.
 20; Cadillac Three, Sept.
 24; Sammy Kershaw, Collin Raye, Aaron Tippin Roots and Boots Tour, Sept.
 25; Metallica Tribute, Oct.
 1; Tantric, Oct.
 8; Straight On: A Tribute to the Music of Heart, Oct.
 9

 Levitt Pavilion